cdapio/cdap/cdap-docs/examples-manual/source/examples/count-random.rst

     * - On Windows:
       - ``> bin\cdap-cli.bat start flow CountRandom.CountRandom``

-Once you start the flow, the *source* flowlet will continuously generate data.
-You can see this by observing the counters for each flowlet in the flow visualization.
+Once you start the flow, the *source* Flowlet will continuously generate data.
+You can see this by observing the counters for each Flowlet in the flow visualization.
 Even though you are not injecting any data into the flow, the counters increase steadily.

 Stopping the Application
 -------------------------------